semgrep/testo/docsrc/tutorial/index.md

 * Provides various utilities for capturing stdout or stderr, and masking variable parts of test output such as temporary file paths.
 * Support for tests that return Lwt promises.
+* Fast parallel execution using multiprocessing.
+* Non-intrusive support for timeouts.
+* Support for older OCaml versions starting from OCaml 4.08.
+* Experimental Windows support.

 XFAIL outcomes and snapshot files are two features borrowed from [Pytest](https://docs.pytest.org/)